rinkiikundu/Homeless-Helpers/README.md

 We need a system which can help homeless people get proper health care facilities.

 ## Solution:
-Homeless Helpers is an application that helps homeless people to get better healthcasre facilities by diminishing the gap between homeless people and hospitals.
+Homeless Helpers is an application that helps homeless people to get better healthcare facilities by diminishing the gap between homeless people and hospitals.
 Homeless people can get their treatment done in nearby hospital by only paying the amount they can afford.
 This application is expected to reduce the health issues faced by homeless people and help in minimizing the health risks.